mattyoung101/omicron/documentation/docs/omicam.md

 (which is disabled during competition).
 Instead of compressing threshold frames with JPEG, because they are 1-bit images, it was determined that zlib could compress them more efficiently (around about 460,800x reduction in size).

-With all these optimisations, even at high framerates (60+ packets per second), the remote debug system only uses 300KB/s to 1 MB/s of network bandwidth.
+With all these optimisations, even at high framerates (60+ packets per second), the remote debug system uses no more than 1 MB/s of outgoing bandwidth, which is small enough to work reliably on both local and Internet networks.

 ## Debugging and performance optimisation
-Low-level compiled languages such as C and C++ are notoriously unstable.
+Low-level compiled languages such as C and C++ are notoriously unstable and difficult to debug.
 In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.
 In addition, we used the LLVM toolchain's debugger lldb (or just gdb) to analyse the application frequently.